JenE87/steady_focus/README.md

    Static files are handled automatically by **WhiteNoise** during deployment.
    No manual `collectstatic` command is required.

+## Security
+### Security & Debug Configuration
+During local development, `DEBUG` is set to `True` via a `.env` file.
+In the deployed production environment, the `DEBUG` environment variable is not defined, causing Django to fall back to `False` by default, ensuring debug mode is disabled in production.
+Sensitive configuration values such as SECRET_KEY, DATABASE_URL, and DEBUG are stored in environment variables and are never committed to the GitHub repository.
+The .env file used for local development is included in .gitignore.
+When deployed, the application does not expose sensitive error information, and instead displays user-friendly custom error pages (e.g. 404 and 403), ensuring production security best practices are followed.

 ## Credits
 ### Code
 - Code Institute LMS course materials